lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     - :math:`\epsilon_{12} = \sqrt{1.0 \times 0.5} = 0.707`, and
     - :math:`\sigma_{12} = \sqrt{1.0 \times 3.0} = 1.732`.

-    When necessary, cross parameters can be explicitly specified by adding the following line to the input file: *pair_coeff 1 2 0.707 1.732*.
+    When necessary, cross-parameters can be explicitly specified by adding the following line to the input file: *pair_coeff 1 2 0.707 1.732*.

     Note that the arithmetic rule, where